rgiordan/zaminfluence/zaminfluence/R/README.md

+# Overall organization

+The code is organized into a hierarchy of objects, which I try to refer to using common variable names.

+- Model Gradients (`model_grads`).
+They contain information for an entire model, including all the information needed to re-run it, and all the gradients that will be needed to compute influence functions.
+A Model Gradients object will typically contain a number of Parameter Influence objects.
+- Parameter Influence (`param_infl`).
+A parameter influence object stores a number of quantities of interest and their influence functions for a particular parameter in the model.
+A Parameter Influence object will contain a number of Quantity of Interest objects.
+- Quantity of Interest (QOI) object (`qoi`).
+This contains all information about a particular quantity of interest, including sorted influence functions and the base value.
+The key quantites of our paper --- the approximate perturbation-inducing proportion (APIP), approximate maximally influential set (AMIS), and approximate maximumally influential perturbation (AMIP) --- are computed from Quantity of Interest objects.
+- Signal objects (`signal`).
+A signal object stores information about a particular change in a quantity of interest, including a description of what the change means, the approximate perturbation-inducing proportion (APIP), the corresponding approximate maximally influential set (AMIS), and, optionally, the result of a re-run.
+A signal only uses a single Quantity of Interest, but a Quantity of Interest may appear in more than one signal, if changes of different magnitudes have different meanings.

+The code has an organization that corresponds to the above structures.

+- Model Gradient objects for regression are computed in `ols_iv_grads_lib.R`.
+- QOI objects are computed and wrangled in `influence_lib.R`.
+- Parameter influence and signal objects dealing with changes of sign, significance, and both sign and significance are constructed and wrangled in `inference_targets_lib.R`.
+- Helper functions for re-running regressions at particular weight vectors are in `rerun_lib.R`.

+# Details

+### Model Gradients

-# The main object is a Model Gradients object.
-It is a list and must have
+The most capacious object is a Model Gradients object.
+A model is a fit of a `D`-dimensional parameter using `n_obs` datapoints  It is a list and must have the following fields:
-# - weights:    The original data weights
+- `weights`:    The original data weights (length `n_obs`)
-# - betahat:   The original estimator (length D)
+- `betahat`:   The original estimator (length `D`)
-# - sehat:      The original standard errors (length D)
+- `se`:      The original standard errors (length `D`)
-# - n_obs:      The original number of observations
+- `n_obs`:      The original number of observations
-#
-# - beta_grad:  A matrix (n_obs x D) of beta gradients
+- `beta_grad`:  A matrix (`n_obs` x `D`) of gradients of the point estimates
-# - se_grad:    A matrix (n_obs x D) of se gradients
+- `se_grad`:    A matrix (`n_obs` x `D`) of gradients of the standard errors
-#
-# For a regression, it must also have
-# - regressor_names:    The names of the regressors
+- `regressor_names`:    The names of the regressors
-# - model_fit:          Everything you need to re-run stuff
+- `model_fit`:          Everything you need to re-fit the model

-# Then maybe a parameter inference object?
-Need a better name.
-# It has a:
+- `targets`:  An (optional) list of Parameter Influence objects.

+### Parameter Influence

+A Parameter Influence object contains influence scores for inference concerning a single parameter form a Model Gradients object.
+They are created with `AppendTargetRegressorInfluence`.
+It is a list and must have the following fields:
-# - target_index:   The index into betahat
+- `target_index`:   The index into betahat
-# - sig_num_ses:    The number of ses that form a confidence interval
+- `sig_num_ses`:    The number of ses that form a confidence interval
-# - beta, beta_mzse, beta_pzse:
-# Influence summary objects (quantity of interest objects?)

-# QOI influence
-# Influence summary objects contain an processed influence vector.
-# (Quantity of interest objects?)
+- `beta`:  A QOI object for the point estimate
+- `beta_mzse`:  A QOI object for the lower end of a confidence interval ("minus z standard errors").
+- `beta_pzse`:  A QOI object for the upper end of a confidence interval ("plus z standard errors").

+### Quantity of Interest

-# They are the influence scores for a single quantity of interest.
+QOI objects contain a processed influence vector for a particular scalar-valued quantity of interest.
-# They are created with ProcessInfluenceVector().
+They are created with `ProcessInfluenceVector`.
 Then contain
-# - base_value:     The original value of the quantity of interest
+- `base_value`:     The original value of the quantity of interest
-# - neg, pos:       Sorted influence scores for the negative and positive
+- `neg`, `pos`:       Sorted influence scores for the negative and positive
-#                    influence scores, where.
-# Sorted influence scores (neg and pos) have
+- `infl`: The unsorted influence scores (in the same order as the original data) influence scores, where sorted influence scores have:
-# - infl_inds:      Indices into the original data that sort the influence
-#                   scores of the corresponding sign.
-E.g., infl_inds[1]
-#                   for the `neg` entry is the index of the most negative
+- `infl_inds`:      Indices into the original data that sort the influence scores of the corresponding sign.
+For example, `infl_inds[1]` for the `neg` entry is the index in the order of the original data of the most negative influence score.
+Equivalently, `infl[neg$infl_inds[1]] == min(infl)`, and `infl[pos$infl_inds[1]] == max(infl)`.
-#                   influence score.
-# - infl_cumsum:    The cumulative sum of the sorted influences scores with
-#                   the specified sign.
+- `infl_cumsum`:    The cumulative sum of the sorted influences scores with the specified sign.
-# - num_obs:        The total number of observations (is this necessary?
-As of now, #                   yes, for plotting.)
+- `num_obs`:        The total number of observations (is this necessary?)
-# - obs_per_row:    The number of observations per row (is this necessary?)
+- `obs_per_row`:    The number of observations per row (is this necessary?)

-# Then there are signals, which are changes in quantities of interest
-# that produce certain changes.
-A signal can have
+QOI objects can be maniupated using functions in `influence_lib.R`.

+### Signal

+A signal records a target change in a QOI.
+A signal is a list and must have
-# - metric:         The name of the quantity of interest
+- `metric`:         The name of the quantity of interest
-# - signal:         The amount to change the quantity of interest
+- `signal`:         The amount to change the quantity of interest
-# - description:    A summary of what the change means
+- `change`:    A plain language description of what the change means
-# - apip:           The APIP for this particular change
+- `apip`:           The APIP for this particular change, which contains
+    - `n`: The number of points to remove
+    - `prop`: The proportion of points to remove
+    - `inds`: The indices (in the original data order) of the data dropped in the corresponding AMIS.

+Currently, signals are created with `GetRegressionSignals`, which defines signals to change the sign, significance, and both sign and significance.

+Optionally, a signal may also contain:
+- `rerun`: The complete result of a re-run at the AMIS.
+- `rerun_df`: A tidy summary dataframe of the predicted and actual changes in the parameter and its confidence interval.